Behavioral Story Mining Prompts: Build a STAR Story Bank

 1. Year-in-review memory dump

 Help me do a memory dump of the past 12 months at work.
-Ask me 10 prompting questions, one at a time, that surface concrete events: a difficult decision, a conflict, a stretch project, a failure, a moment of leadership, a learning, a cross-functional fight, a launch, a mentor moment, a politically tricky moment.
+Ask me 10 questions, ONE AT A TIME, that surface concrete events: a difficult decision, a conflict, a stretch project, a failure, a moment of leadership, a learning, a cross-functional fight, a launch, a mentor moment, a politically tricky moment.
 Wait for my answer after each question — do NOT batch all 10.

 Start with question 1.

 Below is one resume bullet.
-Help me reconstruct the story behind it by asking 6 targeted questions: who was involved, what was the trigger, what alternative paths existed, what I chose, what surprised me, what I would do differently.
-Wait for my answers before producing the STAR.
-Then format into STAR (≤200 words).
+Help me reconstruct the story behind it by asking 6 targeted questions: who was involved, what was the trigger, what alternatives existed, what I chose, what surprised me, what I would do differently.
+Wait for my answers before producing anything.
+Then format into STAR (under 200 words).

 3. Theme cluster sort

 Below are 15 raw events from my last 2 years.
-Cluster them into 8 behavioral themes: leadership, conflict, failure, ambiguity, impact, learning, ethics, cross-functional, growth, prioritization, influence-without-authority, customer-obsession, decision-under-uncertainty.
+Cluster them into these behavioral themes: leadership, conflict, failure, ambiguity, impact, learning, ethics, cross-functional, growth, prioritization, influence-without-authority, customer-obsession, decision-under-uncertainty.
 For each cluster, mark the strongest event.
-List clusters with 0 events — those are gaps.
+List clusters with 0 events — those are my gaps.

 Events: